-If you follow me on Instagram or Facebook, you know I’ve been all about grillin’, smokin’, and chillin’ this summer.
-I love barbecuing so much that I got another new smoker this past weekend!
-Yay!!
-It’s a Pit Barrel Cooker and which is a refined version of a UDS smoker (Ugly Drum Smoker – the kind made out of a 55 gallon drum).
+If you follow me on Instagram or Facebook, you know I’ve been all about grillin’, smokin’, and chillin’ as much as possible.
+I love barbecuing on my Pit Barrel Cooker, which is a refined version of a UDS smoker (Ugly Drum Smoker – the kind made out of a 55 gallon drum).

 This thing is great since you hang the meat over the coals and the fat drips on the fire creating the moisture and flavors of whatever you’re cooking.
 Also, due to the design it allows me smoke a shite ton of meat at the same time.

-I would take the wooden spoon that was always next to the stove and gently stir the sauce around the pot, being careful not to disrupt the floating lemon slices.
-I also had the self-proclaimed title of “official taste tester” and my duty was making sure the sauce was tasting okay.
+I have such fond memories of this family recipe.
+Every time my Mom made this sauce, I would find myself following the delicious smell into the kitchen and peering into the tall stainless steel pot.
+I would take the wooden spoon next to the stove and gently stir the thin sauce around the pot, being careful not to disrupt the floating lemon slices.
+The rich red color of this southern vinegar based sauce with the tangy smell, is a childhood memory I cherish to this day.
+I remember having the self-proclaimed title of “official taste tester” of the sauce and my duty was making sure the sauce was at it’s best.
 In fact, I took my job very seriously and I would continue to taste many times throughout the day.

 It’s a good thing my Mom always made such a large pot of this sauce because I probably ate 2 cups of it while exercising my official title.
-This BBQ sauce is tangier and has a thinner consistency than most, which I prefer as I’m not a huge fan of thick and overly sweet sauces.
+I still have a deep love for this spicy sauce and always make it whenever I need a barbecue sauce.

-So go on make a big batch of Slow Cooker BBQ Sauce and get yo grill on this weekend!!
-Happy grilling 🙂
+So go make a big batch of Slow Cooker BBQ Sauce and get your grill on this weekend!!
+Share this easy BBQ sauce recipe with your friends and family and PIN it for later, so you can make a batch to give away as gifts.

 - 2 cups water